jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 ## 1.14 Python Strings vs. C chars vs. C-style Strings vs. C++ STL Strings

 - Strings in Python are immutable, and there is no difference between a string and a char in Python.
 Thus, ’a’ and "a" are both strings in Python, not individual characters.
 In C++ & Java, single quotes create a character type (exactly one character) and double quotes create a string of 0, 1, 2, or more characters.
 - A “C-style” string is an array of chars that ends with the special char ’\0’.
 C-style strings (char* or char[]) can be edited, and there are a number of helper functions to help with common operations.
-However...
 - The “C++-style” STL string type has a wider array of operations and functions, which are more convenient and more powerful.

 ## 1.15	About STL String Objects

 - A string is an object type defined in the standard library to contain a sequence of characters.
-- The string type, like all types (including int, double, char, float), defines an interface, which includes construction (initialization), operations, functions (methods), and even other types(!).
+- The string type, like all types (including int, double, char, float), defines an interface, which includes construction (initialization), operations, functions (methods).
-- When an object is created, a special function is run called a “constructor”, whose job it is to initialize the object.
+- When an object is created, a special function is run called a “constructor”, whose job is to initialize the object.
 There are several ways of constructing string objects:
   – By default to create an empty string: std::string my_string_var;
   – With a specified number of instances of a single char: std::string my_string_var2(10, ' ');
   – From another string: std::string my_string_var3(my_string_var2);
 - The notation my_string_var.size() is a call to a function size that is defined as a member function of the string class.
 There is an equivalent member function called length.
 -  Input to string objects through streams (e.g. reading from the keyboard or a file) includes the following steps:
   1. The computer inputs and discards white-space characters, one at a time, until a non-white-space character is found.